Tunisian Couscous Recipe: A Flavorful and Quick Meal from North Africa

 - Olive Oil: Coats the couscous, adding richness.

-- Hot Water or Broth: Infuses the couscous with additional flavor.
+- Hot Water or Broth: Infuse the couscous with additional flavor.

 This Tunisian Couscous boasts a harmonious blend of spices, vegetables, and herbs, creating a flavorful and satisfying culinary experience.